| DEPARTMENT OPS · LIVE STREAM ALL SYSTEMS RUNNING --:--:-- CT

 A neural voice narrates; visuals assemble; the clip publishes and embeds itself back on the page it came from.

-auto: script → voice → assemble → publish → embed
+streams: script → voice → assemble → publish → embed

 …and a manager that never sleeps.